Very Bad Things: Reception

-On Rotten Tomatoes the film has an approval rating of 41% based on reviews from 58 critics, with the consensus, "Mean-spirited and empty".
+On Rotten Tomatoes Very Bad Things has an approval rating of 40% based on reviews from 58 critics, with the consensus, "Mean-spirited and empty".
 On Metacritic it has a score of 31% based on reviews from 24 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film a grade of "D+" on scale of A to F.
+Audiences polled by CinemaScore gave the film a grade of "D+" on a scale of A to F.